symfony/symfony-docs/reference/configuration/doctrine.rst

                 user:                 user
                 password:             secret
                 driver:               pdo_mysql
-                # if the url option is specified, it will override the above config
+                # until doctrine-bundle 2.2, the url option overrides the above config
+                # since doctrine-bundle 2.3 it is recommended to set override_url: true, which allows the above config to override the parts of the url
                 url:                  mysql://db_user:db_password@127.0.0.1:3306/db_name
                 # the DBAL driverClass option
                 driver_class:         App\DBAL\MyDatabaseDriver